-ICR(12)3
+ICR(13)3

-Inventory of Research Relating to Salmon Mortality in the Sea
+Inventory of Research Relating to Salmon Mortality in the Sea Summary

-Summary

 - 1. The International Atlantic Salmon Research Board's inventory of research relating to salmon mortality in the sea was established in 2002 and has been updated annually since then.
-It is an essential tool in the development of research priorities for potential funding and in better coordinating existing research efforts.
-The updated inventory for 2012 is attached and it again follows the revised format first used in 2010.
-The SAG had also asked that the summary table of ongoing and completed projects also be made available in Excel format and the 2012 inventory has again been presented in this way. - 2.
+It is an essential tool in the development of research priorities for potential funding and in better coordinating existing research efforts. - 2.
+It has previously been noted that greater use could be made of the inventory and in 2009 a report was made by a Sub-Group established by the Board's Scientific Advisory Group (SAG) that had reviewed the inventory and highlighted gaps in the research programme, identified where there could be improved coordination of research, and developed changes to the format and content of the inventory to improve accessibility of the information.
+Last year the Board agreed to reconvene the SAG Sub-Group under the chairmanship of Mr Ted Potter (EU) in order to inter alia review the inventory to identify opportunities for collaboration within the ongoing projects and to identify gaps in the research efforts and knowledge which may be important for advising on salmon management actions.
+The report of the Sub-Group is contained in document SAG(13)2 and will be presented at the meeting. - 3.
+The updated inventory for 2013 is attached and it again follows the revised format first used in 2010.
+The SAG had also asked that the summary table of ongoing and completed projects be made available in Excel format and the 2013 inventory has again been presented in this way.
 Table 1 provides details of expenditure on ongoing research by topic area for each Party.
-The total annual expenditure on the 39 ongoing projects (1 is uncosted) was approximately £5million.
+The total annual expenditure on the 41 ongoing projects (1 is uncosted) was approximately £5.6 million.
 In Table 2, ongoing and completed projects are listed accordingly to the five research topic areas agreed by the Board on the basis of the main focus of the research, although some projects could have been allocated to a number of these research areas.
-In Table 3 the projects have been allocated to the relevant work package in the SALSEA Programme. - 3.
-Table 4 provides summary information on both the ongoing (39) and completed (65) projects.
+In Table 3 the projects have been allocated to the relevant work package in the SALSEA Programme.
+Canada had also provided details of a project relating to the consequences of catch and release on reproductive success and offspring fitness in a river in Quebec.
+It is undoubtedly a topic of interest to NASCO but, in submitting the project, Canada noted it was not of relevance to mortality of salmon at sea.
+It has not, therefore, been included in the inventory.
+Table 4 provides summary information on both the ongoing (41) and completed (70) projects.
 Full details of these projects are contained in Annex 1.
-One new project has been included since the last update as follows:
+The following seven new projects have been included since the last update: